fermyon/websocket-bridge/README.md

 Any frames you send will be posted to `https://$YOUR_BACKEND_SERVER/frame`, and `websocket-bridge` will send a final POST to `https://$YOUR_BACKEND_SERVER/disconnect` when the WebSocket connection is closed.
-In both cases, the POST requests will contain a `x-ws-proxy-send` header that specifies the "callback" URL -- e.g.
+In both cases, the POST requests will contain a `ws-bridge-send` header that specifies the "callback" URL -- e.g.
 `https://$YOUR_WEBSOCKET_BRIDGE_SERVER:9443/[some random UUID]`, where `[some random UUID]` is a UUID which uniquely identifies the connection.